Support From The Anxiety Hotline

 Getty

-Whether you’re experiencing a panic attack, severe anxiety, or are in the midst of a stressful period or life event, the racing thoughts and physical symptoms that arise can be distressing and overwhelming.
-Here are some tips for when you need support:
+Whether you’re experiencing a panic attack, severe anxiety, or are in the midst of a stressful period or life event, the racing thoughts and physical symptoms of anxiety that arise can be distressing and overwhelming.
+Here are some tips for when you need support for anxiety symptoms:

 First, it might help to familiarize yourself with the symptoms of anxiety attacks and panic attacks.
-As soon as you begin to notice symptoms, it’s advisable to take immediate steps to manage your symptoms.
+As soon as you begin to notice symptoms of anxiety, it’s advisable to take immediate steps to manage your symptoms such as dialing the anxiety helpline or getting in touch with experts through various mental health services.
 Here’s what to look for:

 • Anxiety attacks are characterized by acute symptoms of anxiety, such as intense worry, restlessness, and physical symptoms like increased heart rate and sweating.
 These episodes tend to be quite severe; however, they are distinct from panic attacks in that they tend to be linked to an immediate concern.